LeeVaughn/100-days-of-code/log.md

 **Thoughts:** I was hoping to finish CSS Selectors today but I did not.

 **Link to work:** <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp">Intermediate Algorithm repo/a>

+### Day 69: February 8, 2018

+**Today's Progress**: Went back over some of my old projects in preparation for Demo Day on Saturday.

+**Thoughts:** Wasn't feeling great so took a good portion of the day off.

+**Link to work:** N/A

+### Day 70: February 9, 2018

+**Today's Progress**: Finished CSS Selectors and went over a JavaScript and the DOM practice exercise.

+**Thoughts:** I was pleasantly surprised at how well I did with the DOM exercise considering it has over a week since I finished that module and I didn't feel like it clicked all that well in the first place.

+**Link to work:** N/A